 Weather in December

 The Grand Canyon is a large park and due to the very nature of the canyon itself, the weather that you will experience depends greatly on your elevation and location.
 As we’ve said before, the rims of the canyon are high elevation (7,000 to 8,000 ft), mountainous environments that get multiple snowstorms and many feet of snow each year.
 Inside the canyon, however, is a desert environment that remains warm (kind of) throughout the winter making it pleasant for hiking and backpacking.
-The average high at the South Rim in December is 45 degrees fahrenheit, and the average low is 18 degrees fahrenheit (high of 7 degrees celsius, low -8 degrees celsius.)
+The average high at the South Rim in December is 45 degrees Fahrenheit, and the average low is 18 degrees Fahrenheit (high of 7 degrees Celsius, low -8 degrees Celsius.)
 However, these temperatures are much warmer inside the Canyon (by 10-20 degrees, feeling even warmer in the sun).
-At Phantom Ranch at the bottom of the Canyon, the average high in December is 58 degrees fahrenheit, and low of 38 degrees fahrenheit (14H/3L degrees celsius.)
-Average days of rain/snow in December is 4.
+At Phantom Ranch at the bottom of the Canyon, the average high in December is 58 degrees Fahrenheit, and the low of 38 degrees Fahrenheit (14H/3L degrees Celsius.)
+The average number of days of rain/snow in December is 4.
 Visitors should keep in mind that these numbers are only averages, and the park can be much warmer– or much colder– than this depending on the year.